qdzlug/nginx-kic-filebeat/README.md

 ### Ingress
 Note that you will need to change the hostname as required/desired.
 The example uses `rdemo.zathras.io` as it's hostname and generates a cert for the same.

 To deploy with standard Ingress, use the [`cafe-ingress.yaml`](./examples/cafe-ingress.yaml) manifest.
+Note that you will also need to create the self-signed cert which can be done by running [`cafe-secret.yaml`](./camples/cafe-secret.yaml).

 To deploy with TLS secured Ingress, use the [`cafe-ingress-certmgr.yaml`](./examples/cafe-ingress-certmgr.yaml) manifest.